 Most businesses in Luxembourg optimise only in French.
 Yet a significant share of local searches happens in English or German.
 A business that covers all three languages — with genuinely adapted content, not automatic translation — has an advantage over competitors who only have one language.

 It’s not about raw volume: it’s about visibility in searches where competition is thinner.
-On “Klempner Luxemburg” or “plumber Luxembourg City,” competition is three to five times less dense than on “plombier Luxembourg.”

 The search volume for a given keyword.
 How Google behaves in response to algorithm updates.
 Whether a competitor invests more than you.